Frequently Asked Questions

 Between 30–38% of our undergraduates become members; this varies throughout the year because of recruitment, graduation, etc.

-Recruitment is the name given to the fraternity/sorority selection process; it has been referred to as rush, as well as intake for the citywide chapters.
-Recruitment is a mutual selection process during which students interested in joining a fraternity/sorority have the opportunity to visit the various chapters, meet some of the members, and learn more about the organizations ideals.
+Recruitment is a mutual selection process during which students interested in joining a fraternity or sorority have the opportunity to meet members of various chapters and learn more about the organizations’ ideals.

 The primary recruitment period for IFC and Panhellenic chapters takes place during the last week of the holiday break in early January when interested men and women participate in organized recruitment events designed to introduce students to all Interfraternity and Panhellenic Council member chapters.
 Advanced registration is required.

 Citywide chapters typically do not participate in Butler's IFC or Panhellenic formal recruitment by choice.
 Each citywide chapter maintains a separate recruitment calendar.
 Contact information for each of the citywide chapters is available from the Office of Greek Life.

 No, while there is, potentially, a place in the Greek community for every student, membership in a Greek organization is a personal decision.
 Joining a fraternity or sorority may not be for you.

 Open recruitment can occur in the spring (following formal recruitment) and/or the fall.
 Individual chapters may choose to participate in recruitment at these times if the chapter is below its desired number.
 Each chapter is responsible for planning and publicizing its own open recruitment events.
 A Butler student must have successfully completed a minimum of 12 credit hours to participate in these informal recruitment periods.

 Joining a Greek chapter usually increases a students chance for academic success.
 Most chapters have strong academic programs which help foster, as well as reward, academic achievement.
 Many chapters observe study hours and encourage study groups and tutoring.
 Often, students are encouraged to set academic goals for the semester.
 Scholarship opportunities are also available.